-Marcelo Bertalmío (Montevideo, 1972) received the B.Sc. and M.Sc. degrees in electrical engineering from the Universidad de la República, Uruguay, and the Ph.D. degree in electrical and computer engineering from the University of Minnesota in 2001.
-He is a Full Professor at Universitat Pompeu Fabra, Spain, in the Information and Communication Technologies Department.
+Marcelo Bertalmío (Montevideo, 1972) is a full professor at Universitat Pompeu Fabra, Spain, in the Information and Communication Technologies Department.
+He received the B.Sc. and M.Sc. degrees in electrical engineering from the Universidad de la República, Uruguay, and the Ph.D. degree in electrical and computer engineering from the University of Minnesota in 2001.

-His publications total more than 10,300 citations.
+His publications total more than 10,500 citations.
 He was awarded the 2012 SIAG/IS Prize of the Society for Industrial and Applied Mathematics of the USA (SIAM) for co-authoring the most relevant image processing work published in the period 2008-2012.
 Has received the Femlab Prize, the Siemens Best Paper Award, the Ramón y Cajal Fellowship, and the ICREA Academia Award, among other honors.
-Was an Associate Editor for SIAM-SIIMS and elected secretary of SIAM's activity group on imaging for 2014-15.
-Awarded an ERC Starting Grant for his project “Image processing for enhanced cinematography” and two ERC Proof of Concept Grants to bring to market patented gamut and tone mapping algorithms.
+He was Associate Editor for SIAM-SIIMS and elected secretary of SIAM's activity group on imaging.

-Has written a book titled “Image Processing for Cinema”, published by CRC Press / Taylor & Francis in 2014, and edited another book, "Denoising of Photographic Images and Video", published by Springer in 2018.
+Has written a book titled “Image Processing for Cinema”, published by CRC Press in 2014, and edited the book "Denoising of Photographics Images and Video" published by Springer in 2018.
 His upcoming book on vision models and applications for HDR and WCG imaging will be published by Elsevier in October 2019.

 His current research interests are in developing image processing algorithms for cinema that mimic neural and perceptual processes in the human visual system.

 Here's the video of an April 2019 talk at UCLA's IPAM, with an overview of the research done at his lab.